wagiminator/ATtiny85-TinyCandle/README.md

 ```

 ## IR Receiver Implementation
-The IR receiver implementation is based on [TinyDecoder](https://github.com/wagiminator/ATtiny13-TinyDecoder).
+The IR receiver implementation is based on [TinyDecoder](https://github.com/wagiminator/ATtiny13-TinyDecoder) and requires **356 bytes of flash**.
 Only the NEC protocol is supported, but this is used by almost all cheap IR remote controls.
 Alternatively, you can build such a remote control yourself with [TinyRemote](https://github.com/wagiminator/ATtiny13-TinyRemote).
 Don't forget to define the used IR codes in the sketch!

 ```c
 // IR codes